Frederick Douglass: Travels to Ireland and Great Britain

 Douglass spent two years in Ireland and Great Britain, lecturing in churches and chapels.
 His draw was such that some facilities were "crowded to suffocation".
 One example was his hugely popular London Reception Speech, which Douglass delivered in May 1846 at Alexander Fletcher's Finsbury Chapel.
 Douglass remarked that in England he was treated not "as a color, but as a man".

 In 1846, Douglass met with Thomas Clarkson, one of the last living British abolitionists, who had persuaded Parliament to abolish slavery in Great Britain's colonies.
 During this trip Douglass became legally free, as British supporters led by Anna Richardson and her sister-in-law Ellen of Newcastle upon Tyne raised funds to buy his freedom from his American owner Thomas Auld.
 Many supporters tried to encourage Douglass to remain in England but, with his wife still in Massachusetts and three million of his black brethren in bondage in the United States, he returned to America in the spring of 1847, soon after the death of Daniel O'Connell.

-(In the 21st century, historical plaques were installed on buildings in Cork and Waterford, Ireland, and London to celebrate Douglass's visit: the first is on the Imperial Hotel in Cork and was unveiled on August 31, 2012; the second is on the façade of Waterford City Hall, unveiled on October 7, 2013.
+In the 21st century, historical plaques were installed on buildings in Cork and Waterford, Ireland, and London to celebrate Douglass's visit: the first is on the Imperial Hotel in Cork and was unveiled on August 31, 2012; the second is on the façade of Waterford City Hall, unveiled on October 7, 2013.
 It commemorates his speech there on October 9, 1845.
-The third plaque adorns Nell Gwynn House, South Kensington in London, at the site of an earlier house where Douglass stayed with the British abolitionist George Thompson.)
+The third plaque adorns Nell Gwynn House, South Kensington in London, at the site of an earlier house where Douglass stayed with the British abolitionist George Thompson.
+On July 31, 2023, the first statue of him in Europe was unveiled in High Street in Belfast.

-Douglass spent time in Scotland and was appointed "Scotland's Antislavery agent."
-He made anti-slavery speeches and wrote letters back to the USA.
+Douglass spent time in Scotland and was appointed "Scotland's Antislavery agent".
+He made anti-slavery speeches and wrote letters back to the US.
 He considered the city of Edinburgh to be elegant, grand and very welcoming.
 Maps of the places in the city that were important to his stay are held by the National Library of Scotland.
-A plaque and a mural on Gilmore Place in Edinburgh mark his stay there in 1846.
+A plaque and a mural at 33 Gilmore Place in Edinburgh mark his stay there in 1846.

-"A variety of collaborative projects are currently [in 2021] underway to commemorate Frederick Douglass’s journey and visit to Ireland in the 19th century."
+"A variety of collaborative projects are currently [in 2021] underway to commemorate Frederick Douglass's journey and visit to Ireland in the 19th century."